Borsdata-Sweden/API/README.md

 4. You can read about the API on our [info page](https://borsdata.se/info/api/api_info)
 5. Try our [c# sample client](https://github.com/Borsdata-Sweden/API-CSharp-Client).

+## Rate Limits
+The API is rate limited to 2 calls pr.second.
+You will recieve a 429 when exceding the rate limit.

 ## Issues Tracking
 We use GitHub's Issues tracker for our project.
 Feel free to create bug reports and features requests.
 Make sure to read the documentation before asking questions - this will avoid repeated questions, leaving us more time for developing the library.